cse110-sp24-group22/cse110-sp24-group22/admin/meetings/050824-design-development.md

 - Final Code Reviewer: Aaron
 - Start working on it today
 - Tasks: make a diagram, Markdown file, and demonstration video
+- Tim and Aaron decided to keep it simple and use Jest and one more for pipeline

 ### ADR (Architectural Decision Records)
-- Write down what the big decision is, who checks the decision, type of decision, considered options, decision outcome
+- Write down what the big decision is, who checks the decision, the type of decision, considered options, decision outcome

 ### Teams for Lab 6
 - Jalen and Aaron